-If you are unable to claim the full credit on a subsequent DR 1107 or DR 1091 within the calendar year of the overpayment, you may request a refund on your Annual Transmittal of State 1099 Forms (DR 1106) or Annual Reconciliation of Income Tax Withheld on Gaming Winnings (DR 1101) on or before the deadline for filing the 1099s or W-2Gs with the Department.
+If you are unable to claim the full credit on a subsequent DR 1107 or DR 1091 within the calendar year of the overpayment, you may request a refund on your Annual Transmittal of State 1099 Forms (DR 1106) or Annual Reconciliation of Income Tax Withheld on Gaming Winnings (DR 1101) on or before January 31.
 The Department issues withholding refunds only once a year.
 The DR 1106 and DR1101 will indicate the total amount of taxes withheld in the prior year on 1099s and W-2Gs and the total amount of withholding tax payments paid to the Department.
 If the amount withheld and the amount paid results in additional taxes due or a refund (line 3A or 3B of the DR 1106 and 1101), the payer must file the DR 1106 or 1101 with the Department by mailing a completed form to: Colorado Department of Revenue, Denver, CO 80261-0009.